ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/README.md

 ## Overview
-*TODO:* Write a short introduction to your project.
 In this project, we build a machine learning model in Azure ML using two approaches.
 The first approach was utlizing AutoML in Azure ML.
 The second approach was using Python SDK and a Scikit-learn Logistic Regression model and tuning the hyperparamters using the Hyperdrive.
 The results from both approaches were compared and the best model was deployed as a service using ACI (Azure Container Instance).
+One of the goals of the project is to use an external datasource and register it in Azure for training the models.

 ## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
+There are two main files for the two approaches: [```hyperparameter_tuning.ipynb```](https://github.com/ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/blob/main/hyperparameter_tuning.ipynb) to run the SKLearn model and [```automl.ipynb```](https://github.com/ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/blob/main/automl.ipynb) for running the automl. <br>
+The following files are necessary for the project setup:
+- [```wine-classification.csv```](https://github.com/ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/blob/main/wine-classification.csv): the dataset required for this project.
+Although, the automl.ipynb could directly read the data from this repo and regsiter the dataset in the blobstorage associated with the wrokspace, the dataset might be require to be uploaded manually along with the hyperparameter_tuning.ipynb file within the same directory.
+- [```train.py```](https://github.com/ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/blob/main/train.py): used along with the ```hyperparameter_tuning.ipynb``` and must be in the same directory.
+- [```env.yml```](https://github.com/ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/blob/main/env.yml): needed for the deployment environment.
+- [```score.py```](https://github.com/ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/blob/main/score.py): is the scoring script which is required to deploy the model.
+The file has to be placed in a folder "./source_dir" in the same parent directory as the automl.ipynb file.

 ## Dataset